-The submission followed the completion of extended production testing at the Amungee NW-1H exploration well of the "B Shale" member of the Middle Velkerri formation.
+The submission followed the completion of the EPT at Amungee NW-1H of the "B Shale" member of the Middle Velkerri formation.

 In addition, Origin undertook a resource study based on the Amungee NW-1H well results and other key wells in the Beetaloo Basin including regional seismic data to determine a best estimate ("2C") Contingent Resource estimate for the Middle Velkerri B Shale Pool within EP76, EP98 and EP117.